Shortlisted for the 2018 Runeberg Prize, the 2017 Finlandia Prize, and the Bothnia Prize, O is Liukkonen’s magnum opus about ordinary people.

 “Successfully megalomaniacal.” – Kouvolan Sanomat newspaper

-“Miki Liukkonen is a writer who intoxicates the senses and can immerse the reader in wondrously colour-saturated images and atmospheres (…) Liukkonen’s lyrical, original kind of sentence, expressing all of its meanings at once, rings out majestically through the work. (…) Liukkonen’s gifts for creating exclusively potent images are undoubtable, and completely sufficient for creating a great work.
-But when this uninhibitedly effortless skill is combined with a cool intelligence, as is the case in O, it results in stunning literary power. (…) An ambitious explanation of the world and a sheer display of literary prowess, O has climbed to a high rank on my list of the most important Finnish fiction works of the 2010s, alongside Jaakko Yli-Juonikas’ Neuromaniac and Laura Lindstedt’s Oneiron.” – Juhani Karila, Helsingin Sanomat newspaper
+“Miki Liukkonen is a writer who intoxicates the senses and can immerse the reader in wondrously colour-saturated images and atmospheres… Liukkonen’s lyrical, original sentences, expressing all of their meanings at once, ring out majestically throughout his work… Liukkonen’s gift for creating exclusively potent images isundoubtable, and completely sufficient for creating a great work.
+But when this uninhibitedly effortless skill is combined with a cool intelligence, as is the case in O, it results in stunning literary power… An ambitious explanation of the world and a sheer display of literary prowess, O has climbed to a high rank on my list of the most important Finnish fiction works of the 2010s, alongside Jaakko Yli-Juonikas’ Neuromaniac and Laura Lindstedt’s Oneiron.” – Juhani Karila, Helsingin Sanomat newspaper

-“The entire novel can also be described (…) as a ring-like concatenation of links of people and events that connect to one another in different but inexorable ways.
-It sets itself against linear progression of thought, narrative and plot development. (…) Liukkonen takes detailed description to the extreme and does so impressively, making use of language with varying tones of voice.
-The work moves from poetic sentimentality to lecherousness, from the laughable to the ridiculous, from serious to comical.
-The language of the novel is a delightful stimulation of the senses. (…) Liukkonen’s novel O is unquestionably a literary event that takes the reader to the other side of imagination and truth.” – Turun Sanomat newspaper
+“The entire novel can be described… as a ring-like concatenation of links of people and events that are connected in different but inexorable ways.
+It sets itself against linear progression of thought, narrative, and plot development… Liukkonen takes detailed descriptions to the extreme and does so impressively, making use of language with varying tones of voice.
+The work moves from poetic sentimentality to lecherousness, from the laughable to the ridiculous, from the serious to the comical.
+The language of the novel is a delightful stimulation of the senses… Liukkonen’s novel O is unquestionably a literary event that takes the reader to the other side of imagination and truth.” – Turun Sanomat newspaper

 “Liukkonen is an exceptional figure in the Finnish literary field.
 There is also something un-Finnish about his prose.
-For this reason, it is some of the best modern prose in Finland. (…) Liukkonen’s imagination and ability to make associations are surprising and original.
+For this reason, it is some of the best modern prose in Finland… Liukkonen’s imagination and ability to make associations are surprising and original.
 At its best, the visions, landscapes and chains of events described in O build up into a dense, prose-poetic outpouring, a hysterical intertwining of carnivalesque imagery and language use stimulating all of the senses.
 With Liukkonen’s treatment, everyday life is contorted in a direction that is often grotesque and surrealistic.
-Black humour and irony swinging into comical horror are strongly present in the novel from start to finish (…) One of the greatest strengths of Liukkonen’s prose is its ability to mix a childlike, whimsical sensitivity with a multifaceted spectre of irony.
-This overarching sensitivity of a blessed and cursed poet brings to mind Arthur Rimbaud. (…) In addition to Houellebecq, Wallace and Rimbaud, Liukkonen’s kindred spirits include James Joyce and Fyodor Dostoyevski.
+Black humour and irony swinging into comical horror are strongly present in the novel from start to finish… One of the greatest strengths of Liukkonen’s prose is its ability to mix a childlike, whimsical sensitivity with a multifaceted spectre of irony.
+This overarching sensitivity of a blessed and cursed poet brings to mind Arthur Rimbaud… In addition to Houellebecq, Wallace and Rimbaud, Liukkonen’s kindred spirits include James Joyce and Fyodor Dostoyevski.
 Liukkonen is a world-class author who skilfully distinguishes himself from the stagnant conventions of Finnish prosaic narrative tradition.
-He creates something new.” – Uljas.
-Newspaper of the University of Eastern Finland
+He creates something new.” – Uljas, University of Eastern Finland newspaper

 “O calls into question the relationship between fiction and reality by ironising and disputing realism.
 The novel has 140 footnotes of commentary that both add to the truthfulness and strengthen the fictiveness of the work.
 Meandering sentence structures, sentences spanning two pages in places, offshoots and associations demand a lot from the reader but are also greatly rewarding.
-In literary terms, we would call an encyclopedic, polyphonic and hypertextual work of post-modern metafiction.
-Liukkonen’s novel has been compared to American author David Foster’s work Infinite Jest, “the book of all books”. (…) O is a playfully fun novel.
-It is also a penetrating depiction of our time. (…) O’s flowing language and labyrinthine world are enchanting and invite the reader to think of the woven text as a composition.
+In literary terms, we would call it an encyclopedic, polyphonic and hypertextual work of post-modern metafiction.
+Liukkonen’s novel has been compared to American author David Foster’s work Infinite Jest, ‘the book of all books’… O is a playfully fun novel.
+It is also a penetrating depiction of our time… O’s flowing language and labyrinthine world are enchanting and invite the reader to think of the woven text as a composition.
 If you want to experience a completely new kind of Finnish prose, you should choose this novel.” – Kaleva newspaper

 “From cover to cover, Miki Liukkonen’s O delivers Finnish literature a delightfully heavy-handed shake-up.
-The work in question is already one of the most significant achievements of the Finnish literary year, a book that will surely be discussed for a long time to come. (…) O is a slowly progressing novel that devotes itself to its subject matter in an admirably comprehensive way, with a passion reminiscent of [Thomas Pynchon’s] Gravity’s Rainbow – Liukkonen simply tells everything about his characters in his freely flowing prose.
+The work in question is already one of the most significant achievements of the Finnish literary year, a book that will surely be discussed for a long time to come… O is a slowly progressing novel that devotes itself to its subject matter in an admirably comprehensive way, with a passion reminiscent of [Thomas Pynchon’s] Gravity’s Rainbow – Liukkonen simply tells his reader everything about his characters in his free flowing prose.
 I have not yet been able to experience such an all-encompassing literary experience that works at such a great scale within the body of Finnish literature.
-Liukkonen seems to have simply reached a level that no one has even dared to try to get to before – and he manages in an unbelievable way to keep the oscillating work under control. (…) Liukkonen’s prose is beautiful text that lingers in its description of the world.” – Opus Eka literary blog
+Liukkonen seems to have simply reached a level that no one has even dared to try to get to before – and he manages in an unbelievable way to keep the oscillating work under control… Liukkonen’s prose is beautiful text that lingers in its description of the world.” – Opus Eka blog

 “Liukkonen masterfully describes our current era and its problems, of which the greatest is perhaps our relation to time, the passage of time and living within it.
 Do we exist in the real world or the virtual world?
-What does it take to exist in time and what problems are caused by keeping or not keeping in time? (…) I savoured, laughed and thought; I was impressed and confused.
+What does it take to exist in time and what problems are caused by keeping or not keeping in time?… I savoured, laughed, and thought; I was impressed and confused.
 A rewarding, astonishing, fun and wise work, about everything.
-The book is aptly named: the circle of life is endless, everything is, o… The beginning and end are not important.” – Kulttuuri kukoistaa literary blog
+The book is aptly named: the circle of life is endless, everything is, O… The beginning and end are not important.” – Kulttuuri kukoistaa blog

 “A skilful analysis of our fragmented era.
 Miki Liukkonen has done something that has been long awaited.
-He has written a magnificent contemporary novel called O, a “universal study” that also delves into history in order to tell what it means to live here and now.” – Kirjasta kirjaan literary blog
+He has written a magnificent contemporary novel called O, a ‘universal study’ that also delves into history in order to tell what it means to live here and now.” – Kirjasta kirjaan blog

 “O is a playfully fun novel.
-It is also a piercing description of our time. (…) Yet the flowing language and meandering world are enchanting, inspiring the reader to view the woven text as a composition.
-If you would like to experience an entirely new kind of Finnish prose, you should choose this novel.” – Kirjoituksia literary blog
+It is also a piercing description of our time… Yet the flowing language and meandering world are enchanting, inspiring the reader to view the woven text as a composition.
+If you would like to experience an entirely new kind of Finnish prose, you should choose this novel.” – Kirjoituksia blog

 “I picked up this book, O, several times before I took it to the checkout counter.
 I was intimidated by the size of the book (over 850 pages), as well as the positive reviews praising it up and down as some kind of reformer and saviour of Finnish literature.
-But now, after the two-week-long reading experience, I have to say that this has the potential to be something bigger than just a spring novel. (…) I don’t remember being so delighted by reading since The Famous Five. (…) a mind-bogglingly good novel.” – Uki.nyt literary blog
+But now, after the two-week-long reading experience, I have to say that this has the potential to be something bigger than just a spring novel… I don’t remember being so delighted by reading since The Famous Five… a mind-bogglingly good novel.” – Uki.nyt blog

 “In Liukkonen’s novel, modern life does not come together as a clear story with a beginning and an end, actions and consequences.
 The book is massive, a cornucopia of information overflow and neuroses as a means of survival.
 The nature of information has changed.
 The novel makes you think about how it is no longer important or even possible to determine which information is truer or more important for a person than some other information.
 A dazzling novel of a new type.” – Kirjojen Suomi, YLE